aclindstrom112001/data-wrangling-eda/README.md

 ![Features Importances](pictures/feature_importances.png)

 **Observations:**
 - Gender is the most significant predictor of survival, reflecting historical accounts of the “women and children first” policy.
+81% of men died during the accident compared to 26% of women.
 - Age and Ticket Price also play important roles, indicating that younger passengers and those in higher ticket classes had higher survival chances.

 ---